This is where it gets weird.

 But more important, he determined that they Hyner Challenge was awesome.
 The volunteers.
 The mix of fish hatchery guys and dreadlocked college kids.
 Fireman and ultra-marathoners.
 High school wrestlers and gray haired cafeteria workers.
 All of them getting along, getting connected with the woods and doing something for Renovo.

 He hatched a hair-brained scheme to pitch the idea in Ridgway.
 He was sure nobody would be up for it.
 People he knew, himself included, didn’t EXERCISE.
+Especially something like a 20-miler straight up hill.
 So he half heartedly floated the idea, set up a meeting… and 60 people showed up.

 Boulder Dash was born.